gyuhankim/launchpad-server/README.md

 * [IGDB API](https://igdb.github.io/api/)

 ## Database
 LaunchPad.gg uses MongoDB / Mongoose for persistence of data.
-The "User" model stores references to ObjectIds from the "Games" collection to as "Favorites".
+The "User" model stores references to ObjectIds from the "Games" collection as "Favorites".
 The database uses the below schemas:

 ### Game Schema